-Learning point: experience is the currency, not explanation, which sounds better to you.
+Learning point: experience is the only currency: which sounds better to you.
 You don’t have to know why, and in many respects, it isn’t possible to know why, as there are too many unknown factors.
 Maybe the initial copy tape transfer was poorer than the second.
 Maybe one sound engineer did a better job of mastering then the other.
-May be my pressing of one early in the stamper wearing, another copy might sound better.
+Maybe my pressing was late in stamper wear, another copy might sound better.

-The temptation is to identify the explanation and infer the experience.
+There is a temptation is to select the explanation and infer the experience.
 Best to draw back from explanation until you have many more observations, perhaps even discard explanation.
 It is human to speculate why, but that doesn’t change the experience.

 You can’t ignore the effect the format and equipment has on the sound

 Music lovers want the most authentic music experience – the closest to being in the room with the musicians, without artefacts of sound reproduction.
 However you can’t bypass the equipment and the format issues and go straight to “the music”.
-The music is delivered through equipment , even if you don’t “care” about it.
+The music is delivered through equipment.

 Here’s how I think of it: